cfengine/documentation/reference/promise-types/services.markdown

 **Description:** Parameters for starting the service as command

-These arguments will only be passed if CFEngine Enterprise starts the service.
+These arguments will only be passed if CFEngine starts the service.
 Thus, set `service_autostart_policy` to `none` to ensure that the arguments are always passed.